Syndicoon/electric-nachos/README.md

 Now comes the solution.
 Icecast has a built-in web server and we are going to use it to serve up the pages for our radio stations.
 In this example the pages will be called jazz.html and rock.html.
 On UBUNTU SERVER, Icecast serves up web pages from /usr/share/icecast2/web  directory so anything put there will be served up by Icecast.
 Neat huh?
 So place the two html files in this directory.
+This means the script will run on icecast2 and thus will run on one domain - the sub-domain.
 Place the metadataworker.js script in the same directory where you placed the html files.
 I like to keep thing seperate from icecast's stuff so I placed them in a directory labled r.
 /usr/share/icecast2/web/r   <<< Place html files and the metadataworker.js file here.
 Or call it something else if you want.